bitwarden/server/README.md

 -------------------

-The bitwarden Core project contains the APIs, database, and other infrastructure items needed for the "backend" of all bitwarden client applications.
+The Bitwarden Core project contains the APIs, database, and other infrastructure items needed for the "backend" of all bitwarden client applications.

 The core infrastructure is written in C# using .NET Core with ASP.NET Core.
 The database is written in T-SQL/SQL Server.
 The codebase can be developed, built, run, and deployed cross-platform on Windows, macOS, and Linux distributions.